Artchibald/WTW_107405_product_logo_template_script/README.md

 			);
 ```

-If you enable strict mode by removing the return from convertTo CMYK, all colors must be referenced in the array.
+If you enable strict mode by removing the return from convertTo CMYK, all colors must be referenced from the array.
+You shouldn't declare new colours outside the RGB and CMYK where possible.

+As a developer, hard coding colour values can be used for debugging but you should then remove them and reference them from the 2 colour arrays instead.

 ```
 // make a rect and fill it with color (darkPurpleIndex) from position 12 of the CMYK array, RGB is 0, CMYK, is 1: